frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/employee.md

 To access the Employee master, go to:

-> Home > Human Resources > Employee and Attendance > Employee
+> Home > Human Resources  > Employee

 ## 1. How to create an Employee

 To create a new Employee:

-1. Click on Employee > New.
+1. Go to Employee list and click on New.
 1. Enter the Employee's personal details such as Name, Gender, Date of Birth, and Date of Joining.
 1. Save.

 As shown below, all the mandatory fields are highlighted.